MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 ### Biometrics disclosure screen

 We've changed one of our OOBE screens before the device calibrates to show information on device usage for head, hand, and eye movements.
-Devices configured to skip calibration won't skip this biometrics disclosure screen, so all new users on a device sees device biometrics usage.
+Devices configured to skip calibration do not skip this biometrics disclosure screen, so all new users on a device sees device biometrics usage.
 The purpose of this screen is to better inform users about the data being collected.
 There are no changes to the data that is being collected.

 :::image type="content" alt-text="This screenshot shows the Biometrics OOBE window." source="images/biometrics-oobe-notification.jpg":::